gbarillot/ruby-beer-song/README.md

 Then please share your thoughts in a comment on the submission.
 Did this experiment make the code better?
 Worse?
 Did you learn anything from it?

-The tests use the Minitest testing framework.
-To install it run the command:

-    gem install minitest

-Run the tests with the `ruby` command:

-    ruby beer_song_test.rb

 ## Resources

 If you have never used Minitest, check out [Intro to TDD][tdd] tutorial from Jumpstart Lab.